raul23/SimulRPi/docs/useful_functions.rst

 wait at most for the threads to accomplish their tasks.

-**Example:** wait for the threads to do their jobs and if there is an exception in one of the threads' target function, it will be caught here
+**Example:** wait for the threads to do their jobs and if there is an exception in one of the threads' target function, it will be caught in our ``except`` block.

 .. code-block:: python
    :emphasize-lines: 12